-DOE's vision of the Moab UMTRA Project site is a self-sustaining native landscape that will require little to no maintenance in 5 years (2022-2026).
-The scope of this document focuses on revegetation and weed control within the Revegetation Area of the Moab UMTRA Project site.
+DOE's vision of the Moab UMTRA Project site is a self-sustaining native landscape that will require little to no maintenance in 5 years (2023-2027).
+The scope of this document focuses on revegetation and weed control for the Moab and Crescent Junction sites of the Moab UMTRA Project.
+Revegetation areas include disturbed areas outside the Contamination Areas (Figures 3 and 4).
 This document will focus on revegetation objectives, address weed control and propose treatments for noxious and non-noxious weed species.
+The Crescent Junction site was formerly not included in this plan however, it will now be included going forward.
+Revegetation will be dynamic as the Project changes over time.
+The following goals are for revegetation efforts and weed control at both sites: